machy44/fullstackopen/part11/README.md

 small and medium projects - cloud service should be enough(they are limited with resources) big projects - for most cases self-hosted setups are way to go

+## Github actions components
+- **workflows** -  Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule
+- **events** - a specific activity in repository that triggers a workflow run.(for example PR creation, opened issue, pushing commit to a repo) jobs
+- **actions** - an action is custom app.
+An action can pull your git repository from GitHub, set up the correct toolchain for your build
+- **environment**, or set up the authentication to your cloud provider.
+- **runners** - runner is a server that runs you sr workflows.
+GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows